fivefan/fflow-site/fflowsite/resources/public/docs/readme.md

 # QUICK START

 ## Introduction
-FramerFlow is an editor for creating a beautiful prototype faster and easier than ever before.
-The source of powerful prototyping is from the awesome [Framer.js](http://framerjs.com) library.
-Tons of wonderful prototyping are already created by designers, developers and hobbist using Framer.js.
+FramerFlow is an editor for creating a beautiful prototype on Windows platform.
+The prototyping power is totally from the [Framer.js](http://framerjs.com) library.
+Tons of wonderful prototyping are already created by designers, developers and hobbyist using Framer.js.
+We simply want to bring those artifacts into Windows platform too.

-FramerFlow has fully integrated Framer.js as much as it can.
+FramerFlow has fully integrated with Framer.js as much as it can.
+What it means is starting a new Framer.js project on Windows is just one click away.
-So FramerFlow uses Javascript as a main language.
-One of the instant benefits from directly using Javascript is that you could start your project just in minutes if you have a little Javascript experience.
+One of the good things of FramerFlow is that it uses Javascript as the main language.
+So you simply set out Framer.js project just like regular Javascript project.
+Also, the community of Javascript is huge.
+It is almost impossible not to find a feasible solution of your any technical problems.

 FramerFlow is a desktop application for Windows platform.
 Current build only supports 64 bits OS.
-In this first preview release of FramerFlow, the application
+In this first beta release of FramerFlow, the application provides following features.
-provides:

-* Framer.js fully integrated editor
+* Framer.js editor
-* Built-in supports regular ES6 Javascript including modules.
+* Built-in supports ES6 Javascript
-* Layer inspection / state manipulation
+* Layer inspection and its state manipulation
 * Intellisense which is powered by [FlowType](https://flowtype.org)
-* Built-in console log/ REPL editor
+* Built-in console log and REPL editor
 * Inline watch
 * Share
-* Etc.

-As you get started with the preview release, be sure to check the documentation.
+As you get started with the beta release, be sure to check the documentation.

 ## Getting started
 Here's how to get started with FramerFlow